 - Serving as the group that informs and directs manufacturing workforce initiatives for state and local partners.

 - Educating and assisting in the adoption of advanced manufacturing technology skills

 - Being the catalyst for development of identified workforce and training solutions for manufacturing in partnership with Oklahoma’s workforce agencies, career and technical education, community colleges and universities.

 Workforce Resources for Manufacturers

-The Manufacturing Workforce Committee is working with state leaders and the Manufacturing Alliance’s various education and economic development partners to develop several tools and workforce resources for Oklahoma manufacturers, check back soon for updates on these resources.
+The Manufacturing Workforce Committee has worked with state leaders and the Manufacturing Alliance’s various education and economic development partners to develop several tools and workforce resources for Oklahoma manufacturers.